 This system does require a bit more prep before you start playing.
 But the advantage is that you can reload faster while you play if you carry pre-loaded magazines with you.

 3. Prime, Rotate, and Slam

 The Artemis has a decent rate of fire.
-Hasbro advertises at a velocity of up 100 feet per second (30 meters per second).
-The sliding handle at the front is your primer, and this blaster can shoot either in single fire or Slam fire.
+Hasbro advertises at a velocity of up to 100 feet per second (30 meters per second).
+The sliding handle at the front is your primer, and this blaster can shoot in single fire and slam fire.

 This doesn’t really add any value to your game, and it can mean that you will end up with a few misfires, but it’s a clever mechanism that you can appreciate if you’re a true Blaster Nerd like me.

 The Artemis is your Goddess of the Hunt, a solid blaster with a cool, if slightly over-engineered, design.
-I do like the styling, the way it looks and feels in my hands make me feel like a boss, and functionally there is nothing major to complain about.
+I like the styling, and the way it looks and feels in my hands makes me feel like a boss, and functionally there is nothing major to complain about.

 External magazines are always handy, but if you’re playing a long game, you can easily carry a couple of these blasters around and just swap on the hop when you run out of ammo.
 You know, just like Scarface.

 So, in conclusion, go forth and get blasting.
 But before you go, make sure you check out my list of best Nerf Rival blasters to see which ones are my favorites.

 |The Nerf Rival Artemis XVII-3000 is a great pump-action blaster that will make you feel like a boss.
 It’s a solid blaster with a cool but somewhat over-the-top design, and with a broad set of excellent features.